On modeling fracture of soft polymers: Introduction

-Below are the main contributions of this paper: \begin{enumerate}[(i)] \item We have proposed and show that a critical value of stress work $\mathit{W}_{cr}$ can uniquely quantify the total energy dissipation per unit volume for the complete failure of a material point under a loading mode when it is subjected to loading rates sufficient to cause damage initiation.
-Complete failure refers to the inability to support any mechanical stress. $\mathit{W}_{cr}$ can be evaluated using simple experiments involving homogeneous deformation and without a need for constitutive models. \item We have developed a model to predict damage initiation, damage growth, and complete failure in soft polymers using a multi-mechanism generalized gradient damage framework.
-The free energy density contribution from network resistance is formulated considering crosslink relaxation and formation.
-In our formulation, the number of chain segments that contribute to the free energy and their individual stretches since the time of formations varies with time.
-This form of free energy reflects microstructural physics and is thermodynamically consistent.
-The free energy density functions with direct rate dependence proposed in some of the literature are thermodynamically inconsistent.
-Damage initiation $\psi^{+}_{cr}$ (energetic contribution to $\mathit{W}_{cr}$) in the model can be evaluated using a one-dimensional numerical implementation of deformation-only constitutive model and homogeneous deformation experiment (e.g., simple tension test) results. \item We validated the predictive capabilities of the fracture model for an elastomer (EPDM), a viscous soft polymer (EPS25 vitrimer), and PBS.
+Below are the main contributions of this paper: \begin{enumerate}[(i)] \item We have proposed and shown that a critical value of stress work $\mathit{W}_{cr}$ can be an approximately unique measure of fracture resistance for a certain class of soft polymers.\footnote{$W_{cr}$ is a general definition in the continuum sense.
+The work of fracture can be considered as a special case of $W_{cr}$.
+For a uniaxial tensile loading of an unnotched specimen, $\mathit{W}_{cr}$ is equivalent to the standard modulus of toughness \citep{modoftoughness1, modoftoughness2} or work of fracture [defined as the area under the engineering stress-strain curve in an unnotched uniaxial tension test till failure] \citep{CHENflawsensitivity, Worktorupture2, Fracturepzonesizesensitive2}.} It quantifies the total energy dissipation per unit volume for the complete failure of an arbitrary material point under a loading mode when it is subjected to loading rates sufficient to cause damage initiation.
+Complete failure refers to the inability to support any mechanical stress. $\mathit{W}_{cr}$ can be numerically evaluated for general deformations, of which the homogeneous deformations are special cases, where it can be directly obtained from the experiments. \item We have developed a model to predict damage initiation, damage growth, and complete failure in soft polymers using a multi-mechanism generalized gradient-damage framework based on the method of virtual power, where the material strength is accounted for.\footnote{This method uses explicit criteria for damage initiation in contrast to the variational phase field method, which minimizes an energy function to predict damage initiation.
+The limitations of the variational phase field method have recently been discussed in \citep{LOPEZPAMIES2025117520}.} The free energy density contribution from network resistance is formulated considering crosslink relaxation and formation.
+As motivated by our previous work \citep{KonalePBS}, the number of chain segments that contribute to the free energy and their individual stretches vary with time, as governed by the underlying crosslink kinetics.\footnote{This form of free energy reflects microstructural physics and is thermodynamically consistent.
+The free energy density functions with direct rate-dependence proposed in some of the literature are thermodynamically inconsistent.} The damage initiation criterion $\psi^{+}_{cr}$ (\emph{energetic contribution to $\mathit{W}_{cr}$}) in the model can be evaluated using a one-dimensional numerical implementation of deformation-only constitutive model and homogeneous deformation experiment (e.g., simple tension test) results. \item We validated the predictive capabilities of the fracture model for three elastomers (EPDM, SBR, NR), a viscous soft polymer (EPS25 vitrimer), and PBS.

 \end{enumerate}